virtualagc/virtualagc/XCOM-I/README.md

 Because of the nature of the extensions to XPL within XPL/I, the lack of documentation, and the very close ties to the IBM System/360 computing environment, this goal for `XCOM-I.py` is not likely to be 100% achievable.
 In lieu of the attainability of the ideal, the following more-practical roadmap are envisaged:

  1. 100% correctness in compiling XPL source code.
- 2. High (but not necessarily 100%) correctness in compiling XPL/I code *sans* any inline BAL, made usable with additional manual tweaking of the code produced by `XCOM-I.py`.
+ 2. 100% correctness in compiling XPL/I code *sans* any inline BAL.
  3. Compiling with included BAL as well.

 Presently, I have increasing confidence that milestones #1 and #2 are achievable, and that fairly-satisfactory workarounds can be achieved for milestone #3.